Vincelee78/TGC14-Project-1/README.md

 3. [Oppo R17 pro](https://drive.google.com/file/d/1u6HLpeHFTTer1080yVeVCeD_cBut1yIH/view?usp=sharing)
 - The web application is mobile responsive.

-# 6. Known Bugs
+#### (ii) Known Bugs
-- When double clicking on the map, the automatic marker popup might occasionally not display its address.
-- If this happens, clicking on the marker itself will display its address.
-- The current location marker of the user is sometimes not that accurate.
-- The exact location of user depends on the browser or phone location detection abilities.
+- The current location marker of the user is sometimes not that accurate on a PC as the exact location of user depends on the IP address of the browser.

+## 6. Deployment
+The live website is currently deployed on the [Netlify server](https://awesome-brattain-2464a9.netlify.app/)

-# 7. Credits and Acknowledgement
+## 7. Credits and Acknowledgement
 - Credits to https://data.gov.sg/ for the geojson files used to locate hawkers and hotels.
 - Credits to  https://developer.foursquare.com/, https://nominatim.org/ for data on eateries, hotels and geocoding for taxi coordinates.
 - Credits to